-On a day full of unforgettable performances, Tropicália Music and Taco Festival debuted inside Long Beach’s Queen Mary Park to a sold-out crowd on Saturday.
-From the youngest generation of music lovers to the oldest, memories were made for generations to come as the legendary music lineup packed a strong punch of Spanish flavor.
+On a Saturday full of unforgettable performances, Tropicália Music and Taco Festival debuted inside Long Beach’s Queen Mary Park to a sold-out crowd last weekend.
+From the youngest generation of music lovers to the well-seasoned, memories were made for generations to come as the legendary music lineup packed a strong punch of Spanish flavor.

-Scattered across four stages, Tropicália was a true testament of Southern California’s adoration for its Spanish-speaking residents, with an undying love for R&B culture and a mix of contemporary spirit.
+Scattered across four stages, Tropicália was a true testament of Southern California’s adoration for its Spanish-speaking music fans, especially those with a contemporary spirit and an undying love for R&B culture.
 With artists coming from Spain (Jeanette), Colombia (La Sonora Dinamita), Puerto Rico (Ivy Queen) and Mexico (Café Tacvba), diverse representation was alive and well.

 At the helm of the festival lineup was Mexico’s legendary band, Los Tigres del Norte, which ended the long day of festivities with a major exclamation point.
 However, for many others, it was Jhene Aiko’s R&B set which laid down a smoother exclamation point on the day.